Cavalcante de' Cavalcanti: Biography

 A member of the noble Guelphs and Ghibellines house of Cavalcanti, he was a rationalist and epicurean spirit.
 He did not believe in the immortality of the soul and maintained that the only reality was atoms.

 Dante Alighieri meets him in the 10th canto of Inferno (Dante), where Heresy and Epicurus, such as Farinata degli Uberti, are placed in fiery arks to serve their eternal punishment.
 It was precisely with the latter, a Guelphs and Ghibellines, that Cavalcante had become related, as often happened in those days between opposing families when they wanted to reconcile: after the return of the Guelphs to Florence (1267), Guido, Cavalcante's son, had been made to marry Farinata's daughter, Bice Uberti.
 Also in the 10th canto of the Inferno, Cavalcante asks Dante for news of his son Guido, marveling at not seeing him in the Poet's company, if it is true that Alighieri's transcendental journey was due to “height of wit.”
 Indeed, Guido Cavalcanti was among the finest intelligences of 13th-century Florence, and “first friend” of Dante himself.
 Cavalcanti father died around 1280, when Dante was just 15 years old.

-Altro figlio di Cavalcante fu Pazzo Cavalcanti, bisnonno del capostipite del longevo e prolifico ramo calabrese di questa famiglia, Filippo, primo barone di Sartano (oggi frazione di Torano Castello), investito del feudo il 31 agosto 1363.
+Cavalcante Cavalcanti also had another son, Pazzo, who was the great-grandfather of Filippo Cavalcanti, patriarch of the Cavalcantis of Calabria, who served as Barons of Sartano (nowadays known as Torano Castello) since 31 August 1363.